 That’s a great question, to which the answer is both yes and no.

 If you study an AS-level course but don't progress to the full A-level, the score will be converted to UCAS points, as you can see from the table above.

 However, once you’ve secured your A-level, your AS grades won’t count as points.
 So, as an example, let’s say you had an AS-level qualification at grade A, you’d be entitled to 20 UCAS points.
 However, once you’ve achieved an A-Level for the same subject at grade A, you’d gain 48 UCAS points rather than 68 points (which is an AS and A-level at grade at A combined).

 Points for A-level qualifications range from 16-56, depending on your grade.
 Here’s a breakdown:

 There are multiple BTEC qualifications, including:

 And more.
-So we recommend finding the exact course you want to study and referring to the UCAS points calculator for further guidance.
+So we recommend finding the exact course you want to study and referring to the specific course page or the UCAS points calculator for further guidance.